Amber-MD/cpptraj/README.md

 ## External libraries bundled with CPPTRAJ

-* CPPTRAJ makes use of the GNU readline library for the interactive command line (https://cnswww.cns.cwru.edu/php/chet/readline/rltop.html).
+* CPPTRAJ makes use of the [GNU readline](https://tiswww.case.edu/php/chet/readline/rltop.html) library for the interactive command line.

+* CPPTRAJ uses the [ARPACK](https://www.caam.rice.edu//software/ARPACK/) library to calculate eigenvalues/eigenvectors from large sparse matrices.

-* CPPTRAJ uses the xdrfile library for reading XTC files (http://www.gromacs.org/Developer\_Zone/Programming\_Guide/XTC\_Library); specifically a somewhat updated version from MDTRAJ (https://github.com/mdtraj/mdtraj) that includes some bugfixes and enhancements.
+* CPPTRAJ uses the [xdrfile](http://www.gromacs.org/Developer\_Zone/Programming\_Guide/XTC\_Library) library for reading XTC file; specifically a somewhat updated version from [MDTRAJ](https://github.com/mdtraj/mdtraj) that includes some bugfixes and enhancements.
 See `src/xdrfile/README` for details.

-* The reciprocal part of the PME calculation is handled by the helPME library (https://github.com/andysim/helpme) by Andy Simmonett.
+* The reciprocal part of the PME calculation is handled by the [helPME](https://github.com/andysim/helpme) library by Andy Simmonett.